millsapjohn/chantx/README.md

     - l: salicus (ascending three-note group, second neume is ictic)
     - q: quilisma (ascending triplet, meaning uncertain)

+Within the "unjoined" grouping types, any neume or decorative mark (see below) is allowed.
+Within the "joined" grouping types, only filled neumes are allowed, and only "d" (dot), "\'" (accentus), and "e"/"E" (episema) decorative marks are allowed.
+In a porrectus, only the last neume can have a dot decoration.

 Note that the above brackets are still contained within the parentheses for the annotation.
 For example, three neumes unjoined with a "parenthesis" tie above the staff might be annotated thus: `Al((757))`.

 In situations where multiple neumes/neume groups apply to the same syllable, they should be contained within separate parentheses.
 For example, to annotate a podatus followed by a torculus on the same syllable, you might write `Al(p[23])(t[343])`.

 Note that the chantx parsing engine will require that the number of notes associated with a grouping mark (or lack thereof) must match the rules for that mark.
 An annotation such as `Al(565)` will not compile, as it contains multiple notes; similarly, `Al(t[5656])` will not compile because four notes are included in a three-note grouping (a torculus).

+Finally, note that for the "joined" grouping types, all neumes must meet the rules regarding ascent and descent for that group type.
+For example, an annotation of `Al(p[65])` will generate an error, because a podatus is defined as an ascending group - the second note must be higher than the first.

 ### Division Markings